FAQ for Prospective Students

 - LDT 7220 Mobile Learning Technologies (4 credits)

 - Other technical INF elective with permission of advisor (3 credits)

-Is there a certain time frame in which students must to complete their coursework?Yes, all courses must be completed within 3 years from when a student finishes his/her first class.
+Is there a certain time frame in which students must to complete their coursework?Yes, all courses must be completed within three years from when a student finishes their first class.